 Spring Clean Your Website Content to Freshen Up Your Search Ranking

 While many of us are working from home, it’s a good time to think about doing some website “spring cleaning.”
-Spring cleaning isn’t just for your home and office—it also matters for your web content.
+Spring cleaning isn’t just for your home and office—it also matters for your web content and can help improve your search ranking.
 Google changes their algorithms often, so it makes sense you should make adjustments to match.
 What ranks high in search results today won’t necessarily be the same tomorrow.

 Here are a few reasons why content spring cleaning is a good idea:

 You have not updated your web content in a while

 Google’s crawlers pay more attention to sites that post fresh content frequently.
 That doesn’t mean you have to change up your web content every week; generally speaking, a couple of times a year (or more often, if it makes sense) is enough.
 Posting weekly blogs is one way to manage this effort, and it’s also a great way to build your audience.